schengal4/radiology-report-translator/README.md

 This app requires an OpenAI API key to run.
 To connect the app to your OpenAI Key, run `export OPENAI_KEY = <your_key>` in your terminal.

 ## Running the app
-Once you get the environment set up, run `streamlit run home_page.py ` to run the app.
-The app will prompt you to enter a surgery.
-The resources page will populate with information about your surgery, and then you can use the chatbot to learn more about your surgery.
-Currenlty, we have resources loaded in for an appendectomy and a Laparoscopic cholecystectomy.
+After setting up the environment, launch the application with streamlit run home_page.py.
+The app will prompt you to select an oncologic surgery.
+The resources page will then display relevant information about the chosen surgery, and the chatbot feature will be available to provide further insights into the surgical procedure.
+Currently, the app includes resources for procedures like Whipple surgery and radical mastectomy.

-## Collaborators
+## Credits
-Mishaal Ali MD, Kate Callon, Jennifer Xu, Edward Yap MD
+This app is a variation that was built from Patient Co-Pilot, by Mishaal Ali MD, Kate Callon, Jennifer Xu, Edward Yap MD